timescale/docs/cloud/migrate-mst-cloud/schema-then-data.md

 <procedure>

 ### Migrating schema pre-data
-1. At the `psql` prompt, dump the schema pre-data from Managed Service for TimescaleDB into a `.bak` file, using your Managed Service for TimescaleDB connection details.
+1. Dump the schema pre-data from Managed Service for TimescaleDB into a `.bak` file, using your Managed Service for TimescaleDB connection details.
 Exclude Timescale-specific schemas.
-When you are prompted for a password, use your Managed Service for TimescaleDB
+When you are prompted for a password, use your Managed Service for TimescaleDB credentials:
-    credentials:
-    ```sql
+    ```bash
     pg_dump -U tsdbadmin -W \
     -h <mst_host> -p <mst_port> -Fc -v \
     --section=pre-data --exclude-schema="_timescaledb*" \